frei480/knowledge-base/io.md

 delimiter : str, default `None`

 : Alternative argument name for sep.

 delim_whitespace : boolean, default False

 : Specifies whether or not whitespace (e.g. `' '` or `'\t'`) will be
     used as the delimiter.
 Equivalent to setting `sep='\s+'`.
 If this option is set to `True`, nothing should be passed in for the `delimiter` parameter.

-#### Column and index locations and names
+#### Column and Index Locations and Names

 header : int or list of ints, default `'infer'`

 : Row number(s) to use as the column names, and the start of the data.
     Default behavior is to infer the column names: if no names are passed the behavior is identical to `header=0` and column names are inferred from the first line of the file, if column names are passed